rubenwardy/minetest_modding_book/_en/map/environment.md

 end
 {% endhighlight %}

-Lets say, for example, that the growth rate increases the more mese there is nearby.
+Let's say, for example, that the growth rate increases the more mese there is nearby.
 You should then use a function which can find multiple nodes in area:

 {% highlight lua %}